 Both Sue and Mark are nature lovers and outdoor enthusiasts.

-Sue is a writer and also the creator and author of this blog.
+Sue is a writer and also the creator of this blog.
 Generally speaking, she is a creative soul who dabbles in jewelry making, music making, and merriment making.
 She loves DIY projects, especially if it relates to restoring and/or re-purposing something.

 She has written and had published . . .